aseriy/writings/crdb-views.md

 5. Facilitating Data Aggregation and Reporting
 Views make it easy to create summary tables for reporting, combining multiple sources into a single, readable format.

-## Materialized views

-### **What Are Materialized Views?**
-A **materialized view** is a **physical, stored result** of a query, unlike a regular view, which is just a virtual representation of data.
-The materialized view is computed and stored in the database, meaning it does not dynamically update with every query like a standard view.
-Instead, it must be **refreshed** explicitly or on a schedule.

 ## What Are Materialized Views Used For?